kephas-software/kephas/src/Kephas.Messaging/README.md

 * `EnsureAuthorizedMessageProcessingBehavior` takes the job of ensuring that the handling of the message is authorized.
   * Retrieves the required permissions as specified at message level.
-  * Identifies the authorization scope by invoking the [[authorization scope service]].
+  * Identifies the authorization scope by invoking the [authorization scope service](https://www.nuget.org/packages/Kephas.Security).
-  * Invokes the [[authorization service]] to authorize the scope for the required permissions.
+  * Invokes the [authorization service](https://www.nuget.org/packages/Kephas.Security) to authorize the scope for the required permissions.

 ## Securing messages